mickeybrave/CoffeeMachine.API/README.md

 > CallCounter: Manages the count of calls to specific services.
 > DateTimeHelper: Extension Method for DateTime.
 This is the class I've used to implement one ofs special requirements in date time formatting.
 ISO-8601 date time formatting expected to be like "2024-06-21T10:29:07+12:00", whereas requirement is "2021-02-03T11:56:24+0900".
 So it is obviouse a difference between missing semicolon between timezone identifier part at the end.
 I am keen to the details, and I have implemented this convertor to follow precisely to the requirements.
 If it was just a typo, so we can easily remove it from the code.

+ ## Configuration:

+ Instead to stick to constant values of 5 for 500, 30 degrees or all the rest, I've made it configurable.
+So 1st of April can be any date and month.
+Temperature can be any positive temperature etc.

 ## Security Key